Harry C. Browne

 Harry Clinton Browne (August 18, 1878 – November 15, 1954) was an American banjo player, actor, and religious leader, who appeared on stage and in silent films and recorded for Columbia Records in the 1910s and 1920s.
-He also served as the President of the First Church of Christ, Scientist from 1948 until his death in 1954.

 Biography

-Browne was born on August 18, 1878, in North Adams, Massachusetts to Isaac Shell Browne and Elizabeth Tobin.
+Browne was born on August 18, 1878, in North Adams, Massachusetts to Isaac Snell Browne and Elizabeth Tobin.
 He married Edith Elizabeth Jackson on November 7, 1900, and the couple had one adopted daughter, Jane Elizabeth Browne.
 Before his acting career, he served in the Second Massachusetts U.S. Volunteers during the Spanish–American War and had a brief career campaigning for the Democratic Party.
 William Jennings Bryan, then the Secretary of State, offered Browne a diplomatic position in February 1914 but the latter declined.
 Browne later worked for a stock company as an actor, casting him in plays such as Arizona and Rebecca of Sunnybrook Farm in the early 1900s.

 A skilled banjo player, Browne performed in vaudeville for seven years before recording a series of songs for Columbia Records, starting in 1916.
 His first record, perhaps his most well-known, is a re-interpretation of the American folk song "Turkey in the Straw".
-Released in March 1916, Browne appropriated the standard as a coon song re-titled "Nigger Love a Watermelon, Ha!
+Released in March 1916, Browne appropriated the standard as a coon song, re-titled it "Nigger Love a Watermelon, Ha!
 Ha!
-Ha!".
+Ha!" and wrote the lyrics for it.
 It is commonly referred to as one of the most racist songs in American music.
+Columbia Records continued to promote it up to 1925.
 The song relied heavily on the watermelon stereotype, a belief popularized in the 19th century that African-Americans had an unusual appetite for watermelons.
 For the B-side, Browne chose to record the minstrel show favorite "Old Dan Tucker", marking the tune's first commercial appearance on a major label.